aryanchauhan07/Getit/README.md

 # Getit
-this is my first Git repository
+this is my first Git repository author aryan